-- You make use of tools that can support you to advance children's rights and support colleagues to use those tools to review policy and practice and adopt a children's rights-based approach. - You regularly review your existing policies and procedures to ensure that they are compliant with the UNCRC and that you are identifying and removing barriers that prevent children accessing their rights.
+- You make use of tools that can support you to advance children's rights and support colleagues to use those tools to review policy and practice and adopt a children's rights-based approach. - You regularly review your existing policies and procedures to ensure that they are compliant with the UNCRC and that you are identifying and removing barriers to children fulfilling their rights.

-What's already happening j? -------------------------- -----------
+What's already happenin g? ------------------------- ----

-7. Publishing Child Friendly/Easy Read Information

-- You publish information in child friendly/easy-read ways including your Children's Rights Report.
-Consider different age levels when thinking about how you publish information. - You provide children with accessible information on how to provide feedback about services and access redress in case of issues.
+7. Publishing Child Friendly/Easy Read Information Key considerations • You publish information in child friendly/easy-read ways including your Children's Rights Report.
+Consider different age levels when thinking about how you publish information. • You provide children with accessible information on how to provide feedback about services and access redress in case of issues.
+What's already happening?
 What needs to happen?